Quinnlizzy/Qplayer/README.md

 # Qplayer
-Forcing my awful music on people through js sorry not sorry all seriosness - good to build with just
+Forcing my awful music on people through js sorry not sorry all seriosness - good to build with just html,